sjhdeppe/Astro-461-Python-Cookbook/INSTALL.md

 ## Anaconda

+Note: You may need to add `sudo` in front of each of the commands below if you are running into issues with file permissions.
+This gives the command you're trying to execute root access to your machine.

 1. Download anaconda from [here](https://www.continuum.io/downloads).
 Whether
    you use Python 2 or 3 is up to you, though we recommend Python 3.
     * Mac OSX users should choose the command line installer